akon1te/UrFunny-humor-detection/README.md

-# AI-Video-summarizer
+# UrFunny-humor-detection
-HSE Course paper about evealing the main idea of ​​the videos using machine learning models
+3rd grade HSE Course paper about detecting humor in the short videos using ML/DL models